 Most stir-fries are healthy.
 You cook the vegetables on high heat, which seals in the nutrition and flavors.
 Stir-fry also includes a lot of green leafy vegetables adding to the nutrition.

 I like to use avocado oil or coconut oil when I make a stir-fry.
-You can use any oil that is good at high heats.
+You can use any oil that is good at high heat.
 I avoid cheaper low-quality oils like canola and corn oil.

 More delicious beef recipes to try: